Frequently Asked Questions

 Can I get involved during my first year?

 One of the advantages of attending a smaller college is the opportunity for students to get involved in the department during their first year.
 The intimate nature of the department combined with our incredibly ambitious season means that students can eat and breathe theatre if they so choose!
-Opportunities range from mainstage productions to student directed scenes, dance recitals to original pieces for the fringe festival.
+Opportunities range from mainstage productions to student directed scenes to original pieces for the fringe festival.
 In addition, students work as designers, directors, stage managers, and tech crew, and participate in the various class activities and projects.